The Princess Bride performed live -- in a VR app

-Hansen, 36, of Denver took a few deep breaths before the curtain rose.
+Hansen, 36, of Denver, took a few deep breaths before the curtain rose.
 He'd been preparing for this a long time.
 The nerves were for naught.
-The audience laughed and applauded throughout the 82-minute long production, put on by the Orange Bucket Acting Troupe.
+The audience laughed and applauded throughout the 82-minute production, put on by the Orange Bucket Acting Troupe.

 This was no ordinary amateur theater production staged in a borrowed middle school gym.
 The curtain, for example, was virtual.
 The performance itself took place in Rec Room, a free VR app from developer Against Gravity.
 The app lets people enter virtual spaces as avatars, where they play paintball, dodgeball and disc golf while strapped into VR headsets.
 The Orange Bucket Acting Troupe -- 12 cast and crew members from around the world -- pulled off what's likely the first full-length play performed in VR.